applications &

 Parent/Carer Consent

-When a young woman is under the age of 16, we must have consent from her parents or carers in order to work with her.
+When a girl is under the age of 16, we must have consent from her parents or carers in order to work with her.

 As detailed in the Children’s Act 1989, parents continue to have parental responsibility for their child, even when they are no longer living with them, and until the parental responsibility moves to the local authority under child protection and other legal processes.
 As such, parents should be kept informed about their children and participate in decisions made about their child’s future.